jnozzi/cocoadev.com/markdown/CocoaMostWantedFulfilledWishes.md

 Exactly what is the difference between Java and C++ exception handling?
 Both have try/catch, both throw objects, but Java needs you to declare exceptions and allows finally.
 Is that it?

 The good: Java exception handling also has the "finally" block which gets executed after the try and catch clauses regardless of whether an exception was thrown or not and regardless of if the exception was caught or not.
-The Bad: Java exceptions are General/CheckedExceptions, which means that you have to deal with them, and can't just let them bubble up (without writing throws).
-General/CheckedExceptions are quite controversial.
+The Bad: Java exceptions are CheckedExceptions, which means that you have to deal with them, and can't just let them bubble up (without writing throws).
+CheckedExceptions are quite controversial.
 Most modern languages have decided to go with unchecked exceptions.

 Actually, Java has both checked and unchecked.
-Any subclass of General/RuntimeException can be thrown without being declared.
+Any subclass of RuntimeException can be thrown without being declared.
 Descendants of Exception must be declared.

-* *General/ProjectBuilder should integrate easily with external text editors* (Votes: AYES: 6 NAYS: 0)
+* *ProjectBuilder should integrate easily with external text editors* (Votes: AYES: 6 NAYS: 0)

-The built editor is just plain missing a lot of features I use on a daily basis in General/BBEdit.
+The built editor is just plain missing a lot of features I use on a daily basis in BBEdit.

 I agree with the above comment.
-Not only does it lack features, if I move a file it loses track of it like the mindless General/TextEdit.app
+Not only does it lack features, if I move a file it loses track of it like the mindless TextEdit.app

-**Outcome:** Implemented in December 2002 General/DevTools.
+**Outcome:** Implemented in December 2002 DevTools.
 Search the Project Builder release note (in the Help menu-- "Show Release Notes") for "External Editors."

 * Add search capability to Apple's Cocoa-Dev mailing list.
 Is the lack of search capability a good indication of the POWER OF WEBOBJECTS?
 (Votes: AYES: 3 NAYS:  0)

-**Outcome:** As of today (Aug 16th, 2001), Apple's lists are searchable - not by the means of General/WebObjects, though but rather by using htdig...
+**Outcome:** As of today (Aug 16th, 2001), Apple's lists are searchable - not by the means of WebObjects, though but rather by using htdig...

 See http://lists.apple.com/search